Last date modified: 2026-Jul-13

-The Search phase consists of data collection, verifying the data, and linking workspaces.
+The Search phase consists of data collection, verifying the data, and workspace linking.

 Search details for the coordinator

-Search coordinators create and assign tasks to appropriate offices or users based on the scope of the content.
-They communicate with search custodians, track progress, and mark the search task complete once confirmation is received.
+As a search coordinator, you create and assign search tasks to appropriate offices or users.
+You communicate with search custodians, track progress, and mark the search task complete once you receive confirmation.

 The search details screen showing task-related sub-steps.